kitchell/DeepLearningTutorial_LBspectrum/README.md

 # Deep Learning Tutorial - Lindsey Kitchell
-Tutorial for combining **Deep Learning** and the **Laplace Beltrami spectrum**.
+This is a tutorial for combining **Deep Learning** and the **Laplace Beltrami spectrum**.
 This tutorial assumes some experience with python and machine learning.
 Experience using the machine learning modules from the python library sci-kit-learn will also be very helpful.
 The tutorial will be applicable beyond the Laplace Beltrami spectrum, but the data used will focus on it.

 # Start Here
 I recommend to read the included documents in the following order: